duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 <details markdown='1'>
 <summary markdown='span'>
     First we will create an example data table.
-We are a duck product disributor, and we are tracking our fowl finances.
+We are a duck product distributor, and we are tracking our fowl finances.
 </summary>

 ```sql